mahyahhp/life-in-the-uk-test/README.md

   * Scotland: in the Court of Session

 The Small claims: an informal way of helping people to settle minor disputes without spending a lot of time and money using a lawyer - The hearing is held in front of a judge in an ordinary room, and people from both sides of the dispute sit around a table
-* England and Wales: less than £5,000
+* England and Wales: less than £10,000
+* Scotland: less than £5,000
-* Scotland and Northern Ireland: less than £3,000
+* Northern Ireland: less than £3,000

 Solicitors
 - They advertise in local newspapers and in Yellow Pages